koushikswarna/Blackjack-Game/README.md

-Blackjack game, simple, has errors, built in intermediate stage of learning.
+Blackjack game, simple, has errors, built in beginner/intermediate stages of learning.